List of Dundalk F.C. records and statistics: Discontinued and junior competitions

+The League of Ireland Cup was first run in the 1973–74 season to replace the League of Ireland Shield and the Dublin City Cup.
+It had a number of formats but was mostly a knock-out competition contested annually by League clubs and invited non-League clubs.
+As there was no European qualification for winners of the League Cup, it had a lower status than the FAI Cup and was therefore seen as the third most important trophy in the playing season.
+It was cancelled during the COVID-19 pandemic, and has not been resumed as of 2024.

 The League of Ireland Shield was introduced when the League of Ireland started in 1921 and ran until the 1972–73 season.
 It was played in a variety of formats and was seen as the third most important trophy after the League and FAI Cup.
 The winners of the Shield gained entry to the following season's Inter-Cities Fairs Cup until that competition became defunct after 1970–71.

 The Dublin City Cup ran from 1934–35 to 1972–73 (with two subsequent attempts to revive the competition).
 It was contested annually by all League clubs (not just those from Dublin) and had a number of formats.
 It was seen as the fourth most important trophy in the playing season.

 The Top Four Cup was a super cup, which featured the clubs that finished in the four top positions in the League of Ireland, and was played at the end of the season.
 It ran between 1955–56 and 1973–74.
 The competition was sponsored by the Irish Independent newspaper, and as a result, was also known as the "Independent Cup".